birkin/iip-word-lists/new-version/README.md

   4. [Docker](https://www.docker.com) (for Morpheus-Perseids)

 Setup for step 2:
-1. if not already included in the repository or you are working with a different operating system, download the TreeTagger, as well as a latin library.
+1. if not already included in the repository or you are working with a different operating system, download the TreeTagger, as well as a latin parameter file.
-2. create bin, cmd, and lib directories in the same folder,and check the tree-tagger-latin file for what should be in each folder
+2. create bin, cmd, and lib directories in the same folder,and check the tree-tagger-latin file for what should be in each folder (the latin.par file will go in the lib folder)
 3. in line 23 of step2.py, when specifying the TAGDIR variable to the treetagger, set it to the directory where the bin,cmd, and lib directories are located

 Setup for step3: